araffin/academic-kickstart/content/post/rliable/index.md

 ---
 draft: false
-title: "Rliable: Better Evaluation for Reinforcement Learning"
+title: "Rliable: Better Evaluation for Reinforcement Learning - A Visual Explanation"
-date: 2021-10-26
+date: 2021-10-29
 ---

 It is critical for Reinforcement Learning (RL) practitioners to properly evaluate and compare results.